PlanQK/EnergyUnitCommitment/README.md

 ## Contributing

-If you wish to contribute, you can raise an [issue](https://github.com/PlanQK/UnitCommitment/issues) or get in touch with the owners of the repository via email.
+If you wish to contribute, you can raise an [issue](https://github.com/PlanQK/UnitCommitment/issues) or get in touch with the owners of the repository via email: daniel.herr@d-fine.ch, oliver.siccha@d-fine.de